medic/cht-docs/content/en/apps/guides/data/analytics/building-dbt-models.md

 ### Aggregates

-To aggregate on contacts and report data, join to the `data_record` and `contacts` tables as in the example below.
+To aggregate on contacts and report data, join to the `data_record` and `contact` tables as in the example below.

 ```sql
 SELECT